The main area at Sandibe Safari Lodge is built two-storeys high, and very stylishly done.

 Adjacent to Moremi Game Reserve, Sandibe Safari Lodge stands among towering stands of palm trees, thick riverine vegetation and several huge old baobabs.
 It's a lovely mix of forested areas interspersed with floodplains and permanent deep-water channels.
 The lodge itself occupies a linear stretch of land along the Santantadibe River (from where the lodge gets its name): a deep, wide channel leading to several beautiful lagoons.

-Sandibe's two-storey main lounge and dining area is a soaring, open structure, somewhat reminiscent of a traditional tithe barn.
+The camp currently consists of a two-storey main lounge and dining area that is a soaring, open structure, somewhat reminiscent of a traditional tithe barn.
 The neutral colours, high ceilings and open plan give a light and breezy feel and the lodge is dotted with beautiful pieces of African art, and traditional reed baskets, some made by the lodge's staff.
 As at its sister camp, Nxabega Safari Camp, WiFi access is provided in this (and only this) part of the lodge.
-There’s also a guest laptop, though on our most recent visit in November 2011 this was in for repair after inquisitive monkeys had tried their hand at technology.
+There’s also a guest laptop, though on our most recent visit this was in for repair after inquisitive monkeys had tried their hand at technology.

 On the ground floor there is an appealing lounge area with a well-stocked fridge for helping yourself to drinks, and a covered dining area.
 That said, on our last visit to Sandibe, dinners were served outside, next to the open fire.
 In case of persistent rain, dinner is served individually in the rooms, as the dining area is very open to the elements.
 A wine cellar stocks not just house wines but premium wines and champagne too.
 There is also a well-stocked curio shop selling a range of items including traditional baskets, jewellery, African carvings, hats, T-shirts and toiletries.